magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 something, we don’t get lost in delight.
 Losing it, we don’t get excessively upset, but rather we understand that the nature of all things is that having appeared, they then decline and disappear.
 With such an attitude we can make our way in the world.
-We are knowing the world clearly.
-Then the cause of suffering, is not created, and is not born.
-There is , knowledge of things as they really are, and it illumines the world.
+We are *lokavidū,* knowing the world clearly.
+Then *samudaya,* the cause of suffering, is not created, and *taṇhā* is not born.
+There is *vijjā*, knowledge of things as they really are, and it illumines the world.
 It illumines praise and blame.
 It illumines gain and loss.
 It illumines rank and disrepute.
 It clearly illumines birth, ageing, illness, and death in the mind of the practitioner.

 That is someone who has reached the Dhamma.
 Such people no longer struggle with life and are no longer constantly in search of solutions.